Code

 The main text column offers space for 80 characters of code in one line.
 When we need 120 to fit in one line, we can choose to additionally use the marginal column.

 Short snippets of code are usually placed in line with the normal text.
-Longer pieces of code or entire files should be embedded as code blocks.
+Longer pieces of code or entire files should be marked as (fenced) code blocks.
+Hugo can style and colorize fenced code blocks with the built-in Chroma highlighter.

 Syntax